autogluon/autogluon/docs/tutorials/image_classification/kaggle.md

 print(pred)
 ```

-Here are the results of AutoGluon's default `fit` and `predict` under different `time_limits` when executed on a p3.16xlarge EC2 instance:
+Here are the results of AutoGluon's default `fit` and `predict` under different `time_limit` when executed on a p3.16xlarge EC2 instance:

 - The validation top-1 accuracy within 5h is 0.842, and ranks 14th place in Kaggle competition.
 - The validation top-1 accuracy within 24h is 0.846, and ranks 12th place in Kaggle competition.